StefanoDallaBona/Foreign-Language-Effect-Illusion-of-Causality/README.md

 - **The "Planned Exploratory Analysis" folder** contains a general schema for the exploratory part of our experiment.

 - **The "Study Design" folder** contains the schemas of the design for our experiment.

+# UPDATE after data collection

+- **The "Formal Analysis" folder** contains the formal analysis of the experiment.

+- **The "Raw data" folder** contains raw data files.